Rachit-Pal/AnyaCursor/README.md

 1. Go to Control Panel
 2. Search "Change how the mouse pointer look"
-3. Now Select the cursor type and change with the respective Anya custom cursor.
+3. Now Select your current cursor type and change with the Anya custom cursor, respectively.

 <b> Tutorial Video : Soon </b>